SantiiRepair/git-receipt/README.md

 - Maintains the aesthetic I loved from the original
 - Works perfectly as an embeddable iframe
-- Includes smart caching to handle GitHub API limits
+- Includes smart caching to handle Github API limits
 - Is actively maintained and easy to deploy

 ## Features